 \begin{defn} In a $\kk$-linear category $\cala$, an object is said to be finitely-generated projective if it is a direct summand of a finite direct sum $\bigoplus_ i \cala (X_i, -)$ for some objects $X_i$. \end{defn}

-\begin{exam} If $\calc$ is an essentially small category, then its $\kk$-linearization $\kk \calc$ is (tautologically) a $\kk$-linear category.
-Moreover, the category $\kk \calc \dash\modules$ is equivalent to the category of functors from $\calc$ to $\kmod$, by the universal property of $\kk$-linearization.
-(Later on, this category will also be denoted $\f (\calc)$.)
+\begin{rem} If $\calc$ is an essentially small category, then its $\kk$-linearization $\kk \calc$ is (tautologically) a $\kk$-linear category.
+The category $\kk \calc \dash\modules$ is equivalent to the category of functors from $\calc$ to $\kmod$, by the universal property of $\kk$-linearization (later, this category will also be denoted $\f (\calc)$). \end{rem}